 - By writing release notes and product updates.

-Articles, podcasts, infographics or any other content forms can be a great way to educate your customers on the state of your industry and any best practices (just like we’re doing right now).
+Articles, podcasts, infographics, creating a mini training course or any other content forms can be a great way to educate your customers on the state of your industry and any best practices (just like we’re doing right now).

 On the other hand, webinars and release notes can be a great way to teach them how to use your product more effectively.